bwoodsend/vtkplotlib/docs/source/super_callbacks.rst

 Super Callbacks
 ***************

-This is a reference for :meth:`get_super_callback` and :meth:`call_super_callback` which get and call VTK's original responses to user interactions which may have been overwritten.
+The methods :meth:`get_super_callback` and :meth:`call_super_callback` get and call VTK's original responses to user interactions which may have been overwritten.
 See :ref:`Interactive:Super Callbacks?` for why you need them and where to use them.

 .. autofunction:: vtkplotlib.interactive.get_super_callback()